Finneyyy/B00093420_php_project_2017/README.md

 Currently (on the night of the 24/12/17, running into Christmas Day), I'm troubleshooting this blasted project.
 It turns out, its a pain in the bollox.
 I'll be finished when I'm finished, and/or give up.

 But not fully give up.
 I think when I'm done with it, I'll keep coming back to it.
 Maybe to add to it, maybe not.

+#### Done
+Turns out I've given up.
+Who'd would have guessed it?
+(Meself, btw).
+---

+### Project Thoughts
+It was definitely a **lot** bigger and more complex than I thought it would be.
+I underestimated the amount of work I would have to do to complete the site, and it probably shows.

+Oh well.
+There's always next time.
+And by that, I mean the repeat in August.

+##### Signing off, for good
+I think...